Although CVA does not share other symptoms with regular asthma, it affects the body in several similar ways.

 Other conditions or factors that cause a chronic cough can include:

 - COPD and chronic bronchitis

-If a doctor strongly suspects cough variant asthma, they may skip the methacholine test and prescribe asthma treatments.
-If cough symptoms improve with use of the asthma medications, the provider will diagnose cough variant asthma.
+If a doctor strongly suspects CVA, they may skip the methacholine test and prescribe asthma treatments to see if improvement occurs.

 Treatment and prevention

 CVA and asthma affect the airways.
 Medications can relieve breathing problems.

 The goal of treatment is to prevent complications from developing.